bibleexchange/courses/poetry/en/103_job_the-debate.md

 #### Zophar

 We can say that Zophar is a **rationalist**.
 Everything is black and white to him.
+"He reasons deductively from a set of cherished propositions, and he fills his speech with many motifs drawn from the legal, wisdom, and hymnic traditions."<sup>[2]</sup>

 He thinks Job is suffering because he is a secret sinner (11:5&ndash;6).